-The Council of the Consumers’ Association is the ultimate governing body of Which?.
+The Council of Trustees of the Consumers’ Association is the ultimate governing body of Which?.
 The Consumers' Association is a registered charity and its trustees are charity trustees and company law directors.
 Council trustees are responsible for the achievement of our charitable mission and the continued success of Which?.

 Each company within the Which?
 Group is also closely managed by its own board.
 The Which?
 Limited Board oversees and sets the strategy for our commercial activities.
 The Which?
 Financial Services Board oversees our financial services businesses.

 Our chief executive, Anabel Hoult, looks after the day-to-day running of Which?, with support from over 650 staff based in Cardiff, London and Bristol.
-All of our staff work towards the same goal: to tackle consumer harm and help consumers be as powerful as the organisations they have to deal with in their daily lives.
+All of our staff work towards the same goal: to tackle consumer harm and help consumers be as powerful as organisations they deal with in daily life.